charlenetolentino/mattsnotes/401-main/reading401-07.md

 - Receive authorization code
 - Receive access token

-2. What can you do with an authorization code?
+2. Who can you do with an authorization code?
  - ability to access data but only for a short while

-3. What can you do with an access token?
+3. Who can you do with an access token?

   - ability to access data but for longer periods of time

-4. What’s a benefit of using OAuth instead of your own basic authentication?
+4. Who’s a benefit of using OAuth instead of your own basic authentication?

   - having more security and knowing who the token was given to